 VALUES clause of the

-KS') to an existing partition list.
+KS') from an existing partition value list.